Héctor Herrera Cajas

 Héctor Enrique Herrera Cajas (13 September 1930 – 6 October 1997) was a Chilean historian and scholar who specialized in Byzantine studies.
-He is remembered for being a polyglot, and is known for teaching two winners of the National History Prize in his country: Gabriel Salazar and Eduardo Cavieres, researchers in economic and social history.
+He is remembered as a polyglot and as the teacher of two recipients of Chile’s National History Prize: Gabriel Salazar and Eduardo Cavieres, both noted scholars of economic and social history.

-Herrera is a follower of Greek historian Fotios Malleros, and is considered the first Byzantinist of Latin America.
-His works on the history of Byzantium specifically address Byzantine foreign relations and art.
-At the Universidad de Chile, his alma mater, he taught regular courses.
-He was the co-founder of the Universidad de Chile Center for Byzantine and Neohellenic Studies, the only institution of its kind on the subcontinent.
-Later, he was a professor at the Pontifical Catholic University of Valparaíso (PUCV) and since 1954, the Pontifical Catholic University of Chile (PUC).
+Herrera was a disciple of the Greek historian Fotios Malleros, and is regarded as the first Byzantinist in Latin America.
+His scholarship on the history of Byzantium focused particularly on Byzantine foreign relations and art.
+At the Universidad de Chile, his alma mater, he taught regular courses and co-founded the Universidad de Chile Center for Byzantine and Neohellenic Studies, the only institution of its kind in the subcontinent.
+He later served as professor at the Pontifical Catholic University of Valparaíso (PUCV) and, from 1954 onward, at the Pontifical Catholic University of Chile (PUC).